 The first regular city buses began running in 1925.
 Since then, the network has expanded to cover the outskirts of Prague and areas which are not accessible by tram or metro.
 From 4:20 am till midnight, daytime buses run in 6 to 8-minute intervals during peak hours, and 10 to 20-minute intervals in the off hours.
 On weekends, buses arrive every 15 to 30 minutes.
 Night buses (numbers 501-513) run from midnight till 4:30 am in 30 to 60-minute intervals.

 Just like the tram, bus timetables are displayed at each stop and are read the same way.

 Key Bus Routes In Prague

 Bus 119: Bus 119 connects Václav Havel Airport Prague with the Nádraží Veleslavín station (Metro Line A, Green).
-Currently, it is the only public transportation which directly connect the airport and the city center.
+Currently, it is the only public transportation that directly connects the airport and the city center.

 How To Get from Prague Airport to the City Center

 If you’re visiting Prague, chances are your first stop is Václav Havel Airport Prague (Letiště Václava Havla Praha).
 Formerly Prague Ruzyně International, the airport is located about 12 km west of the city center and consists of two main passenger terminals: Terminal 1 (Flights outside the Schengen Area) and Terminal 2 (Flights within the Schengen Area).

 While there are several ways to get to and from the airport to the city center, we highly recommend taking advantage of the city’s suberp public transportation system (#3).
 This is the quickest and cheapest route.
 That said, here are your best options: